H. E. Bates

-Herbert Ernest Bates CBE (16 May 1905 – 29 January 1974), better known as H. E. Bates, was an English writer.
-His best-known works include Love for Lydia, The Darling Buds of May, and My Uncle Silas.
+Herbert Ernest Bates CBE (16 May 1905 – 29 January 1974), better known as H. E. Bates, was an English writer of novels and short stories.
+His best-known works include Love for Lydia, The Darling Buds of May and My Uncle Silas.

 Early life

-H.E.
-Bates was born on 16 May 1905 in Rushden, Northamptonshire, and educated at Kettering Grammar School.
-After the end of school, he worked as a reporter and a warehouse clerk.
+Herbert Ernest Bates was born on 16 May 1905 in Rushden, Northamptonshire, and educated at Kettering Grammar School.
+After school, he worked as a reporter and a warehouse clerk.

 Career

-Typically, Bates' best-known works are set in the English countryside, particularly the Midlands including his native Northamptonshire and the 'Garden of England', Kent, the setting for The Darling Buds of May.
-Bates was partial to taking long walks around the Northamptonshire countryside and this often provided the inspiration for his stories.
-His love for the countryside is exemplified in two volumes of essays, Through the Woods and Down the River.
-Both have been reprinted numerous times.
+Bates's best-known works are set in the English countryside, particularly the Midlands including his native Northamptonshire and the 'Garden of England', Kent, the setting for The Darling Buds of May.
+Bates was partial to taking long walks around the Northamptonshire countryside, which often provided the inspiration for his stories.
+His love for the countryside is exemplified in two volumes of essays, Through the Woods and Down the River; both have been reprinted numerous times.
+Several of Bates's works, such The Bride Comes to Evensford and Love for Lydia, are set in the fictional town of Evensford, which is based on Bates's hometown, Rushden.

 Bates discarded his first novel, written when he was in his late teenage years, but his second, and the first to be published, The Two Sisters, was inspired by one of his midnight walks, which took him to the small village of Farndish.
-There, late at night, he saw a light burning in a cottage window and it was this that triggered the story.
-At this time, he was working briefly for the local newspaper in Wellingborough, a job which he hated, and then later at a local shoe-making warehouse, where he had time to write; in fact the whole of this first novel was written there.
-This was sent to, and rejected by, eight or nine publishers until Jonathan Cape accepted it on the advice of its respected Reader, Edward Garnett.
+There, late at night, he saw a light burning in a cottage window which triggered the story.
+He was working briefly for the local newspaper in Wellingborough, a job which he hated, and then later at a local shoe-making warehouse, where he had time to write; in fact the whole of this first novel was written there.
+This was sent to, and rejected by, eight or nine publishers until Jonathan Cape accepted it on the advice of its respected reader, Edward Garnett.
 Bates was then twenty years old.
 More novels, collections of short stories, essays, and articles followed, but did not pay well.